iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.proudcrowd.exposure 3 reviews"/>
 </p>

+> From what it says when you check it, it only has 2 exposure checks per day.
+I do not see how it can be at all accurate if it only checks twice a day??<br> :date: __2020-12-10 14:20:51__

 > It thinks I'm in North decode and Wyoming but I live in utah.<br> :date: __2020-11-29 20:27:49__

 > It worked when I first downloaded it now it stopped working and can't get it to work at all.
 I tried everything.
 How can I get it to work please help<br> :date: __2020-11-24 03:25:10__